Marc Andreessen: Andreessen Horowitz

 Andreessen joined the eBay board of directors in 2008 and served on it for six years.
 In October 2014, he announced his resignation from the board due to the company's decision to break off its online payments unit PayPal.
 The decision to cut ties with PayPal was a point of contention between Andreessen and investor Carl Icahn.
 Icahn advocated for the PayPal split while Andreessen opposed the spin-off, resulting in public disputes.
 Andreessen was accused by Icahn of putting his own interests in front of what was best for shareholders.
 Icahn published his argument in an open letter that detailed alleged conflicts of interest in eBay's 2009 sale of Skype to a group of private investors, which included Andreessen's firm.

 The fund is active in Europe.
 Despite this, in January 2025, after Donald Trump's election, Andreessen Horowitz closed its London office (its first office in Europe, led by general partner Sriram Krishnan) to pivot back to the crypto market in the U.S. Nevertheless, it has also been developing a strong scout network in Europe, with a focus on AI startups.
 The fund has invested in the French unicorn Mistral AI, the German AI image generation startup Black Forest Labs and Berlin-based automation platform unicorn n8n, the UK's metaverse unicorn Improbable and insurtech startup Hyperexponential.

 In July 2025, Andreessen Horowitz led the largest seed round in history for AI startup Thinking Machines Lab, which raised a record $2 billion, valuing the firm at $12 billion.

-Andreessen Horowitz presents their primary political agenda as defending Little Tech (startups), in contrast to Big Tech incumbents.
-In April 2025, together with Y Combinator and AI companies like Anyscale, Exowatt, and Sourcegraph, the firm launched American Innovators Network, a coalition that represents "America's Little Tech ecosystem leading the next era of innovation and economic growth".

 The New Yorkers Tad Friend remarks that Andreessen and Horowitz's leadership styles complement each other, with Andreessen being the visionary chairman while Horowitz is the people-person CEO.

-Other business ventures
+Other roles and business ventures

 Andreessen cofounded and chaired Ning, the third company he established, after Netscape and Loudcloud.
 In September 2011, it was announced that Ning had been sold to Mode Media for a reported price of $150 million.
 Andreessen joined Glam Media's board of directors after the sale.